 This is a slight problem.
 Exit Rate and Number of Exits are completely different things.
 Your homepage will always have a high number of exits because it gets the most traffic, but its exit rate is likely very low.
 A page with a high exit rate is a red flag, telling you that people are leaving your site from that page more often than expected.

-By providing the wrong metric, the Advisor could send a marketer on a wild goose chase.
-Currently, Exit Rate actually doesn't exist in Google Analytics 4, it's the exact reason we built the 'Quick Calculated Metric' feature into our GA4 Optimizer extension.
-An analyst could instantly create the Exits / Views
+By providing the wrong metric, Ask Advisor could send a marketer on a wild goose chase.
+Currently, Exit Rate actually does not exist in Google Analytics 4, which is the exact reason we built the Quick Calculated Metric feature into our GA4 Optimizer extension.
+An analyst could instantly create the Exits / Views calculation on the fly, find the true problem pages in seconds, and get the right answer.

 Test 6: The Audience Profile Snapshot